Granjow/js-challenges/README.md

 # JavaScript challenges

 The challenges in this repository examine some special features in JavaScript which are less common in other languages.
+Note that this is code which has to be corrected, i.e. it does *NOT* follow good practises!
+You have to write good code by yourself.

 Run them e.g. in WebStorm directly, or with node.js from the command line, to see the output.